 The current COVID-19 pandemic brings many unique challenges and changes to our past practices.
 There will always remain an inherent risk participating in sports.
 These policies and procedures, combined with state and MYSA guidelines, aim to minimize risk.
 Returning to soccer is an individual’s own decision and all activities are completely voluntary.

-Please read the Return to Soccer Activities Guidelines for complete requirements and policies that must be followed by everyone attending any Pepperell Youth Soccer activity.
+Please read the Spring 2021 COVID-19 Soccer Protocols for complete requirements and policies that must be followed by everyone attending any Pepperell Youth Soccer activity, home or away.

 If you develop any symptoms after you attend a Pepperell Soccer activity, please email email@example.com immediately.